Self-Guided Tours

 200 W. First Street

 This stunning example of the Spanish Colonial Revival style with its thick stucco walls, wood grille windows, red tile roof, and Moorish arches is on the National Register of Historic Places.
 It stands along the railroad tracks where Claremont began in 1887 as a townsite on the Santa Fe Railroad route into California.
-This 1927 structure replaced the original 1887 wooden Victorian station.
+The 1927 structure replaced the original 1887 wooden Victorian station.
 In 1967, the Santa Fe closed the Depot and it remained vacant until 1990, when the City of Claremont purchased the building and restored it to its 1920's splendor to serve as a transit center for Metrolink commuter trains and a regional bus system.
 Be sure to notice the frescoed ceiling.
+In 2016, the depot is home of Claremont Lewis Museum of Art.

-Second stop, look behind you from the front of the Depot and find Harvard Avenue - Curtis Real Estate (the longest-established real estate business in Claremont) is on the left and Tutti Mangia is on the right.
+Second stop, look behind you from the front of the Depot and find Harvard Avenue - Ahmad Shariff Art Gallery is on the left and Tutti Mangia is on the right.
 Walk by Tutti Mangia 1 block north to your next stop.

 2 – U.S. Post Office (1936)